Consensys/doc.tessera/docs/HowTo/Configure/Override-config.md

 # Override configuration file settings on the command line

-You can use the [`-o, --override`](../../Reference/CLI/CLI-Syntax.md#override) command line option to define overrides as key/value pairs.
+You can use the [`-o, --override`](../../Reference/CLI/CLI-Syntax.md#override) command line option to override [configuration file](Tessera.md) settings with key/value pairs.
 The key is the JSON path of the field to be overwritten.

-For example, in the following [configuration file](Tessera.md):
+For example, in the following configuration file:

 ```json
 {